DBT is designed for persons struggling with one or more of the following:

 DBT Teaches you to:

-Our DBT program in a nutshell:
+DBT in a nutshell:

 Through a combination of individual counseling and skills group training, people learn new ways to get through painful feelings and tolerate pain when they need to, without doing things to make their situation worse.